gibsongreen/OOProject/README.md

 	- allow for returning user to access their kitchen data, or new users to set up their kitchen
 	- default kitchen setup, enter as returning user to access default kitchen
 	- otherwise, setup your kitchen as a new user, save your container files after updating objects

+# Getting Started
+Final.cpp is the main function to operate the program

+# Built With
+- Microsoft Visual Studio
+- Documentation Generated with Doxygen

+# Contributing

+# Author
+- Gibson Green

+# Liscence
+- N/A

+# Acknowledgments
+- N/A

+# History
+- N/A

+# Key Programming Concepts Utilized
+- N/a